jdpieck/oasis-align/README.md

   range: (0, 1),        // array of two decimals between 0 and 1
   int-frac: none,       // decimal between 0 and 1
   int-dir: 1,           // 1 or -1
-  forced-frac: none,    // decimal between 0 and 1
+  force-frac: none,    // decimal between 0 and 1
   min-frac: 0.05,       // decimal between 0 and 1
   frac-limit: 1e-5,     // decimal between 0 and 1
   tolerance: 0.001pt,   // length